Needlesslord/Research-Project-Installer/docs/README.md

 The following part is particular to MSI Tools, which will be introduced below.

 The tasks and features included in a setup are very different and they can range from very basic, such as third party tool support, to highly customized tasks.
 MSI has "custom actions", where you can actually code yourself to deal with unique deployment requirements.
-In this section, however, I'm only going to be talking about the first one, since custom actions ca be used to improve and go beyond in your Installer.
+In this section, however, I'm only going to be talking about the first one, since custom actions can be used to improve and go beyond in your Installer.

 The set up basics are fundamental to your Installation Package.
 All third party tools provide good support for there setup fundamentals, but there are some differences.
-The installation of prerequisites may be the area where third party tools and free frameworks differe the most in terms of ease of use.
+The installation of prerequisites may be the area where third party tools and free frameworks different the most in terms of ease of use.
 However, there are some fundamentals that all setups must have built-in.

 - They must check if the system is suitable for installation (your computer meets the *system/software requirements*)